 The main focus of current practical applications is on Supervised Learning (SL), which has dominated recent pattern recognition contests (Sec.
-5.16-5.21).
+5.15-5.20).
 Several methods, however, use additional Unsupervised Learning (UL) to facilitate SL (Sec.
-5.8, 5.10, 5.15).
+5.7, 5.9, 5.14).
 It does make sense to treat SL and UL in the same section: often gradient-based methods, such as BP (Sec.
-5.5.1), are used to optimize objective functions of both UL and SL, and the boundary between SL and UL may blur, for example, when it comes to time series prediction and sequence classification, e.g., Sec.
-5.10, 5.11.
+5.4.1), are used to optimize objective functions of both UL and SL, and the boundary between SL and UL may blur, for example, when it comes to time series prediction and sequence classification, e.g., Sec.
+5.9, 5.10.

 A historical timeline format will help to arrange subsections on important inspirations and technical contributions (although such a subsection may span a time interval of many years).
 Sec.
 5.1 briefly mentions early, shallow NN models since the 1940s, Sec.
 5.2 additional early neurobiological inspiration relevant for modern Deep Learning (DL).
 Sec.
-5.3 is about GMDH networks (since 1965), perhaps the first (feedforward) DL systems.
+5.3 is about the relatively deep Neocognitron NN (1979) which is similar to certain modern deep FNN architectures, as it combines convolutional NNs (CNNs), weight pattern replication, and winner-take-all (WTA) mechanisms.
 Sec.
-5.4 is about the relatively deep Neocognitron NN (1979) which is similar to certain modern deep FNN architectures, as it combines convolutional NNs (CNNs), weight pattern replication, and winner-take-all (WTA) mechanisms.
-Sec.
-5.5 uses the notation of Sec.
-2 to compactly describe a central algorithm of DL, namely, backpropagation (BP) for supervised weight-sharing FNNs and RNNs.
+5.4 uses the notation of Sec.
+2 to compactly describe a central algorithm of DL, namely, backpropagation (BP) for supervised weight-sharing

+FNNs and RNNs.
 It also summarizes the history of BP 1960-1981 and beyond.
 Sec.
-5.6 is about applying BP to CNNs, which is important for today's DL applications.
+5.5 is about applying BP to CNNs, important in today's DL applications.
 Sec.
-5.7 describes problems encountered in the late 1980s with BP for deep NNs, and mentions several ideas from the previous millennium to overcome them; Sec.
-5.8 mentions a first hierarchical stack of coupled UL-based Autoencoders (AEs).
+5.6 describes problems encountered in the late 1980s with BP for deep NNs, and mentions several ideas from the previous millennium to overcome them; Sec.
+5.7 mentions a first hierarchical stack of coupled UL-based Auto-Encoders (AEs).
 Sec.
-5.9 explains BP's Fundamental DL Problem (of vanishing/exploding gradients) discovered in 1991.
+5.8 explains BP's Fundamental DL Problem (of vanishing/exploding gradients) discovered in 1991.
 Sec.
-5.10 explains how a deep RNN stack of 1991 (the History Compressor) pre-trained by UL helped to solve previously unlearnable DL benchmarks requiring Credit Assignment Paths (CAPs, Sec.
+5.9 explains how a deep RNN stack of 1991 (the History Compressor) pre-trained by UL helped to solve previously unlearnable DL benchmarks requiring Credit Assignment Paths (CAPs, Sec.
 3) of depth 1000 and more.
 Sec.
-5.11 mentions a first important contest won by SL NNs in 1994.
+5.10 mentions a first important contest won by SL NNs in 1994.
 Sec.
-5.12 describes a purely supervised DL RNN (Long Short-Term Memory, LSTM) for problems of depth 1000 and more.
+5.11 describes a purely supervised DL RNN (Long Short-Term Memory, LSTM) for problems of depth 1000 and more.
 Sec.
-5.13 mentions a particular WTA method called Max-Pooling (MP) important in today's DL FNNs.
+5.12 mentions a particular WTA method called Max-Pooling (MP) important in today's DL FNNs.
 Sec.
-5.14 mentions an early contest of 2003 won by an ensemble of shallow NNs, as well as good pattern recognition results with CNNs and LSTM RNNs (2003).
+5.13 mentions an early contest of 2003 won by an ensemble of shallow NNs, as well as good pattern recognition results with CNNs (2003) and LSTM RNNs.
 Sec.
-5.15 is mostly about Deep Belief Networks (DBNs, 2006) and related stacks of Autoencoders (AEs, Sec.
-5.8) pre-trained by UL to facilitate SL.
+5.14 is mostly about Deep Belief Networks (DBNs, 2006) and related stacks of Autoencoders (AEs, Sec.
+5.7) pre-trained by UL to facilitate SL.
 Sec.
-5.16-5.21 focus on official competitions with secret test sets won by DL NNs since 2009, in sequence recognition, image classification, image segmentation, and object detection.
+5.15-5.20 focus on official competitions with secret test sets won by DL NNs since 2009, in sequence recognition, image classification, image segmentation, and object detection.
 Many RNN results depended on LSTM (Sec.
-5.12); many FNN results depended on GPU-based FNN code developed since 2004 (Sec.
-5.15, 5.16, 5.17, 5.18), in particular, GPU-MPCNNs (Sec.
-5.18).
+5.11); many FNN results on GPU-based FNN code developed since 2004 (Sec.
+5.14, 5.15, 5.16, 5.17), in particular, GPU-MPCNNs (Sec.
+5.17).